[G] for everyone.

 It takes a lot of resources to process input and generate a reply.
 Because of this, there are automated systems which detect actions that appear to be abusive or fraudulent.
 The reply "..." is the first hint that there's something unusual about your typing or way of chatting, so the bot does not spend time generating a real reply.
 It's easy to get past this: just start chatting properly again. :)

 In rare cases, more blatant abuse of the service may result in a complete ban, which will forbid any further access to the website for a period of between 24 to 48 hours.
-Some geographical regions or internet providers are permanently banned because of repeated, long term abuse.
+Some geographical regions or VPN providers are permanently banned because of repeated, long term abuse.

 It's hilarous when I copy and paste replies between two different chats on this website!